davenza/PyBNesian/docs/source/extending.rst

   optional.
 Implement it only if you need to check that an arc is whitelisted.
 - :func:`OperatorSet.set_max_indegree() <pybnesian.learning.operators.OperatorSet.set_max_indegree>`.
 This method is
   optional.
 Implement it only if you need to check the maximum indegree of the graph.
+- :func:`OperatorSet.set_type_blacklist() <pybnesian.learning.operators.OperatorSet.set_type_blacklist>`.
+This method is
+  optional.
+Implement it only if you need to check that a node type is blacklisted.
 - :func:`OperatorSet.set_type_whitelist() <pybnesian.learning.operators.OperatorSet.set_type_whitelist>`.
 This method is
   optional.
 Implement it only if you need to check that a node type is whitelisted.
 - :func:`OperatorSet.update_scores() <pybnesian.learning.operators.OperatorSet.update_scores>`.